adamhooper/emergent/editor/README.md

 # Developing

-`sails lift` or `sails lift --verbose` will start things in development mode: it will recompile CoffeeScript and Less files as they change.
+In one terminal, run `gulp`.
+This will recompile the assets as they change.

+In another terminal, run `supervise index.coffee`.
+This will run the server and restart it when any files change.

 Browse to http://localhost:1337 to see the result.

 You may (nay, *should*) run Mocha, Karma and Sails simultaneously when developing.

+# Deploying

+Run `gulp prod` to compile assets.
+(This can whir for a minute.)

+Run `coffee index.coffee` (or `npm start`).
+This will run the server.